 Trek to Lukla.
 Leave Namche at 10 am and trek the final leg for Lukla.
 We will stay in a guest house in Lukla and up early for our flight back to Kathmandu.

 Spare day for summit attempt on Lobuche peak or delay in flights.

 Fly back to Kathmandu at Leisure in Kathmandu or fly to Destination.
 For those eager to see as much of Kathmandu as possible, an early start is worthwhile to visit the temples of Pashupatinath and Swayambhunath and districts of Bhaktapur and Patan.
 Durbar Square is also on the essential on the list, as is the shopping area of Thamel.

 Ready to go?

-Does this information excite you to take the next step towards achieving your goals in the mountains?
+Does this information excite you to take the next step towards achieving your goals to Climb Lobuche Peak ?
 If so, get in touch today.
 We pride ourselves on making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
 We are always available to answer any questions you may have by email, phone or skype, so contact us today!